usert5432/lstm_ee/README.rst

 Installation
 ------------
-`lstm_ee` package is indented for developers.
-Therefore, the recommend way to install the package is to:
+`lstm_ee` package is intended for developers.
+Therefore, it is recommended to install the live version of the package, for example:

 1. Git clone this repository: